-But who is behind Spirit of Island and how did the idea of founding a sustainable online jeweler come about?
+But who is actually behind Spirit of Island and how did the idea of founding a sustainable online jeweler come about?

-The journey begins
+The journey starts

-The first meeting
+The first encounter

 Back to Bali

-There is only one thing he can't get used to - the amount of plastic floating on the streets, in rivers, on the beach and in the sea.
+There's just one thing he can't get used to - the amount of plastic floating on the streets, in rivers, on the beach and in the sea.
 Neither the locals nor the tourists seem to really care.